carlyh-micb/ADC-documentation/create_OCA_list.md

       - Array [attribute type]: a data type that defines a structure that holds several data items or elements of the same data type.
    4. Enter the **Character** (recommendation UTF-8)
    5. Enter the **Format**
       - note: default type is text.
-Check this page for detailed examplexs.
+Check this page(not yet developed) for detailed examples.
    6. For each language tab enter the **Label** for each Attribute
    7. For each language tab enter descriptions of the attributes into **Information**
 4. To limit data entry to a choice from a list (i.e. create a drop-down menu)